kerusan/TinyMCEView/README.md

 ## Features

 This Cappuccino control tries to implement as many of the TinyMCE features as possible.
 It is a CPView subclass and it tries to act as a well behaved Cappuccino control as far as it is possible.
-But since TinyMCE has an eventhandling of its own, some half nasty hacks have been made so the two event loops can reside side by side.
+But since TinyMCE has an event handling of its own, some half nasty hacks have been made so the two event loops can reside side by side.

 The editor will respond to view resizing and change size automatic.

 The setup, if default configuration does not fit, is now done in a method called `editorConfigurationWithElement:`.
-Subclass TinyMCEView and overide this method for a different configuration.
+Subclass TinyMCEView and override this method for a different configuration.

 ## Version

 Current version of this framework is now 0.5 (I had to start somewhere).
-It is still a quick hack and may contain some srtange things due to my testing to get to know TinyMCE.
+It is still a quick hack and may contain some strange things due to my testing to get to know TinyMCE.
 Right now the TinyMCE 4.0.19 is supplied in both min and full versions.
 I will try to upgrade to latest later.
 There will come a CHANGELOG too.

 ## License